Mubashwer/git-mob-mcp-server/README.md

 - `set_mob_session_coauthors`: Sets the active pairing or mob session by specifying the keys of the team members to include as coauthors.
 - `clear_mob_session`: Clears the active mob or pairing session.
 - `list_mob_session_coauthors`: Lists all coauthors currently included in the active mob or pairing session.
-- `list_mob_session_coauthors` (trailers): Lists the git Co-authored-by trailers for the coauthors currently included in the active mob or pairing session.
+- `list_mob_session_coauthor_trailers`: Lists the git Co-authored-by trailers for the coauthors currently included in the active mob or pairing session.

 ## Usage with Claude Desktop